Professional, Simple Block Revision for Pros on Tight Deadlines, and Beginners on Tight Budgets

 Doing an editor’s revision (a revision of just the problems the editor finds on a manuscript you’ve already revised and turned in) on a tight turn-around deadline is a critical commercial writing skill.

 A group of my pro students wanted to learn how to do this, so I built a workshop specifically for them.

 I’ve revised, expanded, and adapted that writing workshop into THIS workshop.

-...while someday you may want that pro-level quick turn-around course (and it's still in there), RIGHT NOW what you NEED is to learn the basics of block revision—the system I developed for my OWN use.
+…while someday you may want that pro-level quick turn-around course (and all of that information is still in this course), RIGHT NOW what you NEED is to learn the basics of block revision—the system I developed for my OWN use.